-- How to become better versions of yourself
+- How to become a better version of yourself

 - How to live a fulfilling and happier life